raidprotect/.github/profile/README.md

 Welcome to our GitHub organization!
 RaidProtect is a Discord bot focused on moderation and security.

+Some of RaidProtect's components are available as open source on [FCA's Github organization](https://github.com/FCAgreatgoals).

 You can also join our Discord server:
 [![Chat on Discord](https://img.shields.io/badge/discord-.gg%2Fraidprotect-5865F2?style=flat&logo=discord&logoColor=white)](https://discord.gg/raidprotect)